Sailing in the Center of the Sport in the Caribbean

-It’s Antigua Sailing Week 2012, an event that holds a proud spot in the calendar yearly sailing events.
-In fact this is the 45th Antigua Sailing Week and over 100 boats have entered.
+It’s Antigua Sailing Week, an event that holds a proud spot in the calendar yearly sailing events.
+In fact, this was the 45th Antigua Sailing Week and over 100 boats entered.

-Crews have been flown in, and yachts rented; some sailed following the racing circuit and they range from 26.25 ft. to the largest at 115 ft. captained or owned by such greats as Sir Hugh Bailey, Peter Harrison and adventurer Mariacristina Rapisard.
+Crews were flown in, and yachts rented; some sailed following the racing circuit and they range from 26.25 ft. to the largest at 115 ft. captained or owned by such greats as Sir Hugh Bailey, Peter Harrison, and adventurer Mariacristina Rapisard.

 Yes Sir Captain

 Boat shoes?
 Check.
 Hat?
 Check.
 Perhaps, more importantly, a well-filled stomach?
 Check.
-On the third day of the races we finally board our 41 footer to follow the racers by water.
-Our Captain looks as young as a school boy but his hands like that of a sixty year old contractor, proof of years of hauling lines and steering against wind.
+On the third day of the races, we finally board our 41 footers to follow the racers by water.

-The very young first mate starts the process of raising sails and all are invited to join in.
-Nervous giggles erupt as we all admit to being a very novice crew; the captain gives a wry smile and we head out of English Harbour.
+The very young first mate started the process of raising sails and all were invited to join in.
+Nervous giggles erupted as we all admitted to being a very novice crew; the captain gave a wry smile and we headed out of English Harbour.

 Mad Dogs and Englishmen

-My favorite event was a short boat ride out to Stingray City to swim among and feed those stealth like residents of the sea, stingrays.
+My favorite event was a short boat ride out to Stingray City to swim among and feed that stealth-like residents of the sea, stingrays.
 These huge creatures are uncaged and swim to the area for one reason, food.
 They glide right up to you and slurp down the fish parts you feed them.

 Fit for a Prince